This profile is written and maintained by the homeowner, architect, or builder.

 We thought long and hard about how we could change our uncomfortable concrete box into our dream home.

-Starting with a house that rated 1.6 stars under the NatHERS scheme, concrete block construction on a concrete slab with a flat roof, poor solar access and a Bushfire Attack Level of 29, we had a lot of challenges with this house.
+Starting with a house that rated 1.6 stars under the NatHERS scheme, concrete block construction on a concrete slab with a flat roof, poor solar access, a Bushfire Attack Level of 29 and lots of water entering the house, we had a lot of challenges to consider.
 It was hot in summer, cold in winter and we thought it would be difficult to update.
 We decided to make the most of our spectacular views and change the way we used some rooms.
-Our old lounge is now the master bedroom and the pokey third bedroom and living area at the back were extended by 20m2 and are now a large open living/kitchen/dining area.
+Our old lounge is now the master bedroom and the pokey third bedroom and living area at the back were extended by 20m2 and this is now a large open living/kitchen/dining area.

-We got rid of the wood heater which cost us $1,200 per year to run and replaced it with a Daikin US7 2.9kW split system which is sufficient to heat and cool the 70m2 living area and study.
+We got rid of the wood heater which, at today’s prices would cost us $1,860 per year to run and replaced it with a Daikin US7 2.9kW split system which is sufficient to heat and cool the 70m2 living area and study.
+Now that the ceiling and walls are insulated we have found we don’t need to heat or cool the rest of the house and our bills are down to about $360 per year (that’s total electricity – no gas!)

 All lighting has been upgraded to LED, inside and out.

-We already had solar hot water and have since added a 4.5kW solar PV.
-Battery storage is next and we intend to replace one car with an electric vehicle within the next couple of years.
+We previously had solar hot water and have since added a 4.5kW solar PV and changed to a heat pump with another dramatic drop in our electricity consumption, especially over winter.
+Battery storage is next and we intend to replace one car with an electric vehicle within the next year or so.

-We have two rainwater tanks that holding a combined 6,000 litres and this water is used on the garden.
+We have two in-ground and one bath raingarden, three rainwater tanks that hold a combined 8,500 litres with the water used on the garden.
 The garden is planted mainly with indigenous plants and a huge vegetable patch that is managed without chemicals.
-We have two compost bins and a worm farm dedicated to recycling dog poo.
-The worm tea and castings are used on areas away from the veggie patch!
+We have two compost bins and a worm farm.

 We thought it would be impossible to make our home as efficient and comfortable as it is without bulldozing it and starting from scratch.
 But with a little bit of research we were able to find solutions for our house that meant keeping and re-using or giving away a lot of the old features and minimising the use of new materials.
 We are so happy with the renovation and plan to stay here for a long time.

-Over the last year we have been working on a new side fence (made from mostly reclaimed timber) and the landscaping.
+Over the last two years we have been working on new side fences (made from mostly reclaimed timber), gabion retaining walls and the landscaping.
 We have planted a huge number of indigenous and other native plants and continued to work on front access.
 Being able to do this while confined during the pandemic has kept us sane and given us some goals to work towards.
-We’ve followed some great advice from Costa Georgiadis and taken great pleasure in observing nature in our own yard.
+We’ve followed some great advice from Costa Georgiadis and taken great pleasure in observing nature in our own yard, this year including two eastern spinebills who are daily visitors.
+We’d love to share our experiences with you, so come along and have a look.

 This house achieved a NatHERS rating of 6 stars using NatHERS accredited software (First Rate5).
 Find out how the star ratings work on the Nationwide House Energy Rating Scheme (NatHERS) website.